wamiq-reyaz/diffusion_face/README.md

 2. Generating the RGB from latents in `gen_sampled_next3d.py`.
 3. Training a diffusion model in `train_diffusion_eg3d_wplus.py`.

+## Faceverse processing

+The faceverse environment uses Jittor.
+Which does JIT compiling - we used CUDA 11.6.2.
+Download everything with mamba using the `nvidia/proper_cuda_variant/` channel - cuda-nvcc, cudart-dev, cublas-dev, cunpp and a host of other files - check the env file.
+Then use the GCC version from the `module load command`, we used `11.1.0`.
+And use `nvcc_path = $(which nvcc)` from an activated conda environment

+## DECA processing

+`python demo_reconstruct.py -i  /ibex/ai/home/parawr/Projects/diffusion/data/ffhq_512_posed_eg3d -s /ibex/ai/home/parawr/Projects/diffusion/data/ffhq_512_posed_eg3d/deca_results_unposed --saveObj 1 --saveKpt 1 --saveCoeff 1 --load_eye_pose 1 --eyepath /ibex/ai/home/parawr/Projects/diffusion/data/ffhq_512_posed_eg3d/gaze_results/param --rasterizer_type pytorch3d`

+For DECA, you have to replace this line from chumpy `/home/parawr/Projects/Next3D/env/lib/python3.9/site-packages/chumpy/__init__.py`

 ### TODO:
 Currently most commands do not have proper configuration or logging.
 I am waiting to get to KAUST to setup wandb and SLURM, for a more reproducible pipeline.
 Until then, everything is hardcoded 🤷‍♂️.